General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Observable Relativistic Effects

-Let a source of light move with respect to the ADM-harmonic coordinate frame $(t,x^i)$ with velocity ${\bm V}_0=\dot{\bm x}_0(t_0)$ and emit electromagnetic radiation with frequency $\nu_0=1/(\delta{ T}_0)$, where $t_0$ and ${T}_0$ are the coordinate and proper time of the source of light, respectively.
+Let a source of light move with respect to the ADM-harmonic coordinate frame $(t,x^i)$ with velocity ${\bm V}_0=\dot{\bm x}_0(t_0)$ and emit continuous electromagnetic radiation at frequency $\nu_0=1/(\delta{ T}_0)$, where $t_0$ and ${T}_0$ are the coordinate and proper time of the source of light, respectively.
 We denote by $\nu=1/(\delta{ T})$ the observed frequency of the electromagnetic radiation measured at the point of observation by an observer moving with velocity ${\bm V} =\dot{\bm x}(t)$ with respect to the ADM-harmonic coordinate frame.
-In the geometric optics approximation we can consider the increments of the proper time, $\delta{ T}_0$ and $\delta{ T}$, as infinitesimally small which allows us to operate with them as with differentials \cite{60}.
+In the geometric optics approximation we can consider the increments of the proper time, $\delta{ T}_0$ and $\delta{ T}$, as infinitesimally small which allows us to operate with them as with differentials \cite{60,31}.
 Time delay equation \eqref{td} can be considered as an implicit function of the emission time $t_0=t_0(t)$ having the time of observation $t$ as its argument.
-Because the coordinate and proper time at the points of emission of light and its observation are connected through the metric tensor we conclude that the observed gravitational shift of frequency $1+z=\nu/\nu_0$ can be defined through the consecutive differentiation of the proper time of the source of light, ${T}_0$, with respect to the proper time of the observer, ${ T}$, \cite{syngebook,60}
+Because the coordinate and proper time at the points of emission of light and its observation are connected through the metric tensor we conclude that the observed gravitational shift of frequency $1+z=\nu/\nu_0$ can be defined through the consecutive differentiation of the proper time of the source of light, ${T}_0$, with respect to the proper time of the observer, ${ T}$, \cite{60,31}

-Synge calls the relationship (\ref{58}) as the {\it Doppler effect in terms of frequency} (see \cite{syngebook}, page 122).
-It is fully consistent with definition of the {\it Doppler shift in terms of energy} (see \cite{syngebook}, page 231) when one compares the energy of photon at the points of emission and observation of light.
+Synge calls relation (\ref{58}) the {\it Doppler effect in terms of frequency} \cite[p.
+122]{syngebook}.
+It is fully consistent with the definition of the {\it Doppler shift in terms of energy} \citep[p.
+231]{syngebook} when one compares the energy of photon at the points of emission and observation of light.
 The {\it Doppler shift in terms of energy} is given by